Huygaa/essence.csp/readme.md

 (MAC OSX): /Applications/MAMP/htdocs/essence/
 (Windows): C:\MAMP\htdocs\essence\

+After that, you should find the index.php file in /Applications/MAMP/htdocs/essence/public/ folder if it is MAC OSX.

 ```
 * Access to phpMyAdmin. http://localhost:8888/phpMyAdmin/
 * Create a mysql database titled "omega2wn".
 * Import the omega2wn.sql file into the database "omega2wn".
-* Configure the database connection, and Open the file application/configs/application.ini
+* Configure the database connection, and Open the file /htdocs/.the.project-folder./application/configs/application.ini
 ```
 Fill the following configurations according to the settings in your machine.